TheMicronauts/TORAIZ-AS-1-Help/README.md

 ## Reset And Control MIDI Parts For Cubendo

-The most direct way to remotely adjust the initial state and timbre of a MIDI instrument within Cubendo is to enable Acoustic Feedback in the List Editor, then simply enter CCs manually and scroll through their values.
+The most direct way to remotely adjust the initial state and timbre of a MIDI instrument within Cubase and Nuendo is to enable Acoustic Feedback in the List Editor, then simply enter CCs manually and scroll through their values.

 To this end, I have created a dedicated MIDI Part containing every CC and NRPN used by the AS-1, along with descriptive text (in the form of Score or Text or SMF Events… Whatever shifting terminology Steinberg chooses 🤪).